 Latin American Studies Major

-Latin American studies is an interdisciplinary major requiring a minimum of 40 credits.
+The interdisciplinary Latin American Studies major requires a minimum of 40 credits.
 Majors choose a primary area of interest and plan their course work in close consultation with their advisor.
 They’re also expected to take at least two courses in other areas and to have a command of Spanish or Portuguese.
 For more detailed information, please see the Latin American Studies section of the course bulletin.

 If you have studied Spanish in the past and are thinking of taking your first Spanish course at Mount Holyoke, your first steps are to fill out the Spanish Proficiency Questionnaire and take the Spanish Placement Exam.
-The results of your test will be sent automatically to the department and be made available to you immediately if you provide your personal email.
+The results of your test will be sent automatically to the department and be made available to you immediately if you use your Mount Holyoke account.
 Your score will indicate the appropriate course for your level.
 For more detailed information, please see the Spanish section of the course bulletin.